jwssnr/Specs-for-CSS-Lines/README.md

-# Second idea: set and fetch lines
+# Second and probably better idea: Set and fetch lines

 ![Like described.](img/v2-3-elements.png)